mendix/docs/content/developerportal/deploy/private-cloud-upgrade-guide.md

 ### 2.1 Download the Configuration Tool{#download-configuration-tool}

 Follow the instructions to [Download the Configuration Tool](private-cloud-cluster#download-configuration-tool).
-When downloading the Configuration Tool, choose the version you would like to upgrade to (1.9.0 or a later version) - not the version that's currently installed.
+When downloading the Configuration Tool, choose the version you would like to upgrade to (1.9.0 or a later version) - not the version that is currently installed.

 If you're using an OpenShift cluster, follow the [Signing in to OpenShift](private-cloud-cluster#openshift-signin) instructions.